Hands-on Activity: Does Your Chewing Gum Lose Its Sweetness?

 Acknowledgements (Return to Contents)

 This lesson and its associated activity were originally published, in slightly modified form, by Duke University's Center for Inquiry Based Learning (CIBL).
-Please visit the website at http://www.ciblearning.org/ for information about CIBL and other resources for K-12 science and math teachers.
+Please visit http://www.ciblearning.org/ for information about CIBL and other resources for K-12 science and math teachers.